 Safety First

-The primary reason for wearing a helmet is safety.
-They are designed to protect your head in case of a fall or collision.
-They can significantly reduce the risk of serious head injuries, which are particularly dangerous for cyclists.
+The primary reason for wearing a helmet is protection.
+Helmets are designed to reduce the impact of falls or collisions and can significantly lower the risk of serious head injuries, which are among the most dangerous injuries for cyclists.

 Peace of Mind